What is the nub theory and can it predict if you’re having a boy or girl?

 Updated on

-There’s so many theories you will come across that claim they can help you determine the sex of your baby.
-We've all heard the old wives tales which claim you're having a girl if you're carrying a high bump or the myth that you're having a boy if there's no morning sickness.
-Pah!
+There are many theories that claim they can help you determine the sex of your baby, you're bound to come across one of them – for example, we've all heard about the old wives' tales that claim you're having a girl when you carry a high bump, and what about the myth that you're having a boy when you don't experience any morning sickness?

 What is the nub theory?